Helping millions of people navigate the world of technology.

 Go to HKEY_LOCAL_MACHINE SOFTWARE and Microsoft

 Step 3: Head to Windows NT > CurrentVersion.
+Open Schedule > TaskCache > select the Tree.

 Head to Windows NT and CurrentVersion

-Step 5: Right-click on the Tree and rename it to Tree.old or something similar.
+Step 4: Right-click on the Tree and rename it to Tree.old or something similar.

 Open Schedule then go to TaskCache next right click on the Tree and rename it to Tree.old_

 Now, check if the problem is fixed by running the Task Scheduler.
-If the Task Scheduler starts acting normally, it means one of the entries in the Tree is messed up.
+If the Task Scheduler starts acting normally, one of the entries in the Tree is messed up.
 To find the bad entry, follow the steps below:

 Step 1: Rename Tree.old back to Tree.